WalletWasabi/WasabiDoc/docs/using-wasabi/Joinmarket.md

 These two tools can be combined in great effect, thus it is on the long term road-map to implement Joinmarket functionality in Wasabi wallet.
 For example such a protocol:

-1. With your non-private coins, make at least two rounds of Wasabi zero link CoinJoins.
+1. With your non-private coins, make at least two rounds of Wasabi ZeroLink CoinJoins.
 This means that your pre-mix coins are not tied to the following Joinmarket mixers.

 2. With these anonset coins, run the yield generator as a Joinmarket maker for as long as possible, partaking in many mixes with many different takers.